jedbrown/git-fat/README.rst

-Now when you add a file that matches a pattern in the ``.gitattributes`` file, it will be converted to a fat placeholder file before getting commited to the repository.
+Now when you add a file that matches a pattern in the ``.gitattributes`` file, it will be converted to a fat placeholder file before getting committed to the repository.
 After you've added a file **remember to push it to the fat store**, otherwise people won't get the binary file when they try to pull fat-files.